mathpunk/sherman/README.md

 ## Prerequisites

-Node.js should be the only requirement to run the `sherman-server.js` file in the `dist` directory.
-If you want to build it, you'll also need to install shadow-cljs, with `npm install shadow-cljs --global`.
-Then run `npm install`, and `shadow-cljs compile app`.
+* Node.js
+* npm
+* shadow-cljs (`npm install shadow-cljs --global`)

 ## Usage

 Who **couldn't*** use `Castamir the Usurper's mantle of ubiquitous second chances`, or `an orcish sweater of courage`?
 Wouldn't `Túrin's regretful cantrip` help you during your day?
+Don't you sometimes feel like raising your arms to the sky and shouting, `By the forehead of Chaos!`?

-### As a service
+### As a web service

-Clone the repository and `cd` into it.
-Run `node dist/sherman-server.js`.
-This will start a server at `localhost:3000`.
+First build the code with `shadow-cljs compile app`.
+Then run `node dist/sherman-server.js` This will start a server at `localhost:3000`.
 You can query it with

 * `curl localhost:3000/magic/spell` for a magic spell name
 * `curl localhost:3000/magic/item` for a magic item name